temenostech/temenos-platform-documentation/docfx_project/home/techguides/components-products.md

 Each component type represents a deployable unit and has an ansible script associated to it.

 These components have a structure associated and work in a standardized manner across different deployment stacks (OS, App server variations, DB variations etc).

+ The components are sorted from A to Z and you are able to search/filter the component by name.
+The list displays all the components available for your Organization.
+This is based on the available templates).

 ><p style="font-size:18px"><span style="color:red">**WARNING:**</span><span style="color:red">
 <span style="color:red"></span><span style="color:red">make sure to follow the naming convention as defined by the Temenos team.
 Any adjustments to the components' title such as adding special characters or spaces will result in a failed factory run.